-In the mid-1930s Jules Isaac was a respected scholar with a government appointment as Inspector General of Education for the whole of France.
-As Hitler came to power and the war intensified across Europe, he found himself stripped of his post, his published work destroyed, and forced into hiding to escape arrest.
-Tragically, there would be no escape for his wife, daughter, son-in-law and other family members.
+In the mid-1930s Jules Isaac was a respected French Jewish scholar with a government appointment as Inspector General of Education for the whole of France.
+As Hitler came to power and the war intensified across Europe, he found himself stripped of his post, his published work destroyed, and forced into hiding to escape arrest by the Nazis.
+Tragically, there would be no escape for his wife, Laure, and their youngest son, daughter and son-in-law.
 They were rounded up one day while Isaac was away from their lodgings.
 All but their youngest son, Jean-Claude, perished in the Nazi-driven genocide.

-Against this backdrop, one could well understand if this husband, father and scholar had retreated into a world of bitterness and despair.
-Instead, marshaling his intellectual energies and a conciliatory spirit, he chose to address Jewish suffering by contributing to the healing and reform of the Church.
-Why the Church?
-Because through experience and study he had come to realize that while Nazism was not an expression of Christianity, it nonetheless utilized antisemitic images and thought-patterns deeply embedded in Christian catechesis and culture.
+Against this backdrop, one could have well understood if this husband, father and scholar had retreated into a world of bitterness and despair.
+Instead, marshalling his intellectual energies and a conciliatory spirit, Isaac chose to address Jewish suffering by contributing to the healing and reform of the church.
+Why the church?
+Through experience and study he had come to understand that while Nazism was not an expression or direct outgrowth of Christianity, it nonetheless utilized and manipulated anti-Jewish thought patterns that had been deeply embedded in Christian catechesis and culture for centuries.

-From 1940 Isaac had begun researching the phenomenon of antisemitism as it appeared in Christian bible commentaries, sermons and catechisms.
-Describing it as the “teaching of contempt”, he systematically demonstrated that such a teaching contradicted the fundamental tenets of Christian belief and was fed by Jewish stereotypes which had no basis in real Judaism.
-Let’s be clear: in his critique Isaac was not denouncing Christianity but rather its toxic distortions, and he did so boldly but without animosity.
+From 1940 Isaac had begun researching the phenomenon of anti-Judaism as it appeared in Christian bible commentaries, sermons and catechisms.
+Describing it as the “teaching of contempt,” he systematically demonstrated how it contradicted the fundamental tenets of Christian belief and was fed by historical errors and stereotypes of Jews that had no basis in real Judaism.
+Let’s be clear: in his critique Isaac was not denouncing Christianity but rather its toxic distortions, and he did so forthrightly but without animosity.

-After the war Isaac’s publications and interfaith networking, including meetings with Catholic officials, were influential.
-In 1949 he had a private audience with Pope Pius XII where he raised his concerns about the inadequacy of the prayer of the Good Friday liturgy that referred to ‘perfidious’ or ‘unfaithful’ Jews.
-In 1960, with preparations for Vatican II underway, Isaac met with Pope John XXIII and also Cardinal Bea.
-There he tabled a list of eighteen points of Jewish-Christian contention and urged the formation of a sub-commission in the Council that would investigate the ‘teaching of contempt.”
+After the war, Isaac’s publications and interfaith networking, including meetings with Catholic officials, were influential.
+In 1960, with preparations for the Second Vatican Council well underway, Isaac met with Pope John XXIII and also Cardinal Bea.
+There he tabled a list of eighteen points of Jewish-Christian contention and urged the formation of a sub-commission in the council that would investigate the “teaching of contempt.”
 According to a number of converging accounts, it was this meeting that moved the Pope to include the Jewish-Christian relationship in the council agenda, which until this point had been absent.

-As events unfolded, Vatican II proved to be a decisive turning point in Jewish-Christian relations.
-Nostra Aetate, the Council’s Declaration on the Relationship of the Church to Non-Christian Religions, devoted paragraph four to the Church’s relationship with the Jewish people.
-Despite its brevity, it was a groundbreaking statement.
-For the first time since St Paul, the Church clearly embraced its Jewish roots and affirmed God’s enduring love for and fidelity to the Jewish people (Romans 11:28-29).
-It rejected the stereotype of Jews as ‘Christ-killers’ and made clear that antisemitism is the antithesis of the gospel.
+As events unfolded, Vatican II proved to be a decisive turning point in Jewish-Catholic relations.
+Nostra Aetate, the council’s Declaration on the Relationship of the Church to Non-Christian Religions, devoted paragraph four to Catholic relations with the Jewish people.
+Despite its brevity, it was a powerful summons.
+Reaching back to a key testimony of St Paul, the council embraced Christianity’s Jewish roots and affirmed God’s irrevocable love for the Jewish people (cf. Rom 11:28-29).
+It rejected the ingrained Christian accusation of Jews as “Christ-killers” and made clear that antisemitism is the antithesis of the gospel.

-Nostra Aetate officially inaugurated a process of reconciliation that was centuries overdue, arresting and reversing Christian speech and behaviour patterns which had done untold damage to the Jewish people and to the credibility of Christianity itself.
-Among the pre-conciliar efforts of individuals and groups whose vision and dedicated work in Jewish-Christian dialogue paved the way for Nostra Aetate, Isaac’s voice was one that made an outstanding contribution.
+Nostra Aetate officially inaugurated a process of reconciliation that was centuries overdue, arresting and reversing Christian speech and behavior patterns that had done untold harm to the Jewish people and to the credibility of Christianity itself.
+Among the pre-conciliar efforts of individuals and groups whose dedicated work in Jewish-Christian dialogue paved the way to Nostra Aetate, Isaac’s voice made an outstanding contribution.

-As mentioned above, Jules Isaac’s wife―herself a collaborator in his work―was murdered along with millions of innocents at the hands of Hitler’s regime, and Isaac himself only narrowly escaped capture.
-He did not live to see Nostra Aetate promulgated, yet his achievements live on in the fruits and ongoing developments of Jewish-Christian reconciliation in our own time.
-I like to think that with every step by which we Christians embrace the vision of Nostra Aetate and open ourselves to a deeper understanding of the Jewish-Christian relationship, we honour the memory of Jules Isaac―and that of his wife, whose last note to her husband before being sent to the death camp read: “Save yourself for your work; the world is waiting for it.” •
+Isaac’s wife, Laure―herself an active supporter of his work―was murdered along with millions of innocents at the hands of Hitler’s regime, and Jules himself only narrowly escaped capture.
+Neither lived to see Nostra Aetate promulgated, yet their achievements live on in the fruits and ongoing developments of Jewish-Christian reconciliation in our own time.
+I like to think that with every step by which we Catholics embrace the vision of Nostra Aetate and open ourselves to a deeper understanding of the Jewish-Christian relationship, we honor the memory of Jules Isaac―and that of Laure, whose last letter to her husband, dispatched from a transit camp en route to Auschwitz, read: “Save yourself for your work; the world is waiting for it." •

-Isaac’s works on this theme include Jésus et Israël (1947), Genèse de l’antisémitisme (1956), and L’Enseignement du Mépris (1962), the latter which was written at the age of 85 and published in English as The Teaching of Contempt (1964).
+Isaac’s works on this theme include Jésus et Israël (1947), Genèse de l’antisémitisme (1956), and L’Enseignement du Mépris (1962), the latter which was written at the age of 85 and published in English as The Teaching of Contempt (New York: McGraw-Hill, 1964).